 Introduction to DDD Lite: When microservices in Go are not enough

-When I started working in Go, the community was not looking positively on techniques like DDD (Domain-Driven Design) and Clean Architecture.
+When I started working in Go, the community did not look favorably on techniques like DDD (Domain-Driven Design) and Clean Architecture.
 I heard multiple times: “Don’t do Java in Golang!”, “I’ve seen that in Java, please don’t!”.

-These times, I already had almost 10 years of experience in PHP and Python.
-I’ve seen too many bad things already there.
-I remember all these “Eight-thousanders” (methods with +8k lines of code 😉) and applications that nobody wanted to maintain.
-I was checking old git history of these ugly monsters, and they all looked harmless in the beginning.
-But with time, small, innocent problems started to become more significant and more serious.
-I’ve also seen how DDD and Clean Architecture solved these issues.
+At the time, I already had almost 10 years of experience in PHP and Python.
+I’d seen too many bad things there.
+I remember all those “Eight-thousanders” (methods with 8k+ lines of code 😉) and applications that nobody wanted to maintain.
+When I checked the git history of these ugly monsters, they all looked harmless in the beginning.
+But over time, small, innocent problems grew more significant and more serious.
+I’d also seen how DDD and Clean Architecture solved these issues.

 Maybe Golang is different?
 Maybe writing microservices in Golang will fix this issue?